Understanding Viewpoints

 This is important for reuse – you won’t need to define a new viewpoint for each starting point.
 Multiple stakeholders with different roles can use the same viewpoint to answer their questions.

-For example, a Project Planner could start with a project to understand the impacts of change, an Application Owner might begin with their application.
+For example, a Project Planner could start with a project to understand the impacts of change, and an Application Owner might begin with their application.
 A Business Continuity Manager could prefer starting with a location to see the potential impact of a risk or security event.

-Ardoq administrator need only define the triples that make up the viewpoint’s model.
+Ardoq administrator needs only define the triples that make up the viewpoint’s model.
 They needn’t worry about which component type a user starts with.
 Ardoq will automatically calculate the route through the data based on the user’s start point.

 Nor does it matter which direction the references point in.
 In this example, if you follow the chain from project to person, two of the references are outgoing (i.e. you start at the source end and travel to the target end) but the last is incoming (i.e. you start at the target end and travel to the source end).